nasa/cumulus/cumulus/docs/ingest_workflows_architecture.md

 #### Simplicity

 The concepts of Workflows and Tasks are simple ones that should make sense to providers.
-Additionally the implementation will only consist of a few components because the design leverages existing services and capabilities of AWS.
+Additionally, the implementation will only consist of a few components because the design leverages existing services and capabilities of AWS.
 The Ingest implementation will only consist of some reusable task code to make task implementation easier, Ingest deployment, and the Workflow Scheduler.

 #### Composability